travis-ci/travis.rb/README.md

 ## Version History

+**1.6.3** (not yet released)

+* Check if Notification Center or Growl is actually running before sending out notifications.
+* Better documentation for desktop notifications.

 **1.6.2** (November 8, 2013)

 * Remove worker support, as API endpoints have been removed from Travis CI.